spion/spion.github.com/src/documents/promise-nuggets/12-doing-things-in-series.html.md

 #### Promises

-Thanks to `.then` returning a promise, we can chain async operations without any helper tools:
+Thanks to `.then`'s behavior when returning a promise, we can chain async operations without any helper tools:

 ```js
 function transformFile(input, output) {